sourcifyeth/docs/docs/4. API/Server/Verification (v1)/verify.md

 - `address`
 - `chain`
+- `chosenContract` (optional) index of the contract, if the provided files contain multiple metadata files (i.e. multiple contracts).
+For instance [hardhat outputs](/docs/how-to-verify/#with-hardhat-output) contain the metadata file of all contracts used.

 If using `multipart/form-data`, the files should be in a field named `files`.
 If using `application/json`, the files should be in an object under the key `files` so the whole object is of the form: